mfthomps/Labtainers/docs/labdesigner.md

 the optional bin/fixlocal.sh script.
 The framework executes this script the first time a student starts the lab container.
 For example, this could be used to compile lab-specific programs afer they have been parameterized, (as described below).
-Or this script could be perform final configuration adjustments that cannot be easily performed by the Dockerfile.
+Or this script could perform final configuration adjustments that cannot be easily performed by the Dockerfile.

 Parameterizing a lab